Battle of Debaltseve: Events

 Thousands of Ukrainian troops dug in at Debaltseve in January 2015.
 The city is a vital railway and road junction, and was sandwiched between DPR and LPR territories as a "pocket" or "wedge" of Ukrainian territory - a 15-mile salient into separatist-controlled territory.
 Most residents had left by this time, with shops closed, schools abandoned, and houses damaged.
 Intermittent shelling of the city was common in the months preceding the January 2015 escalation.
 Heavy shelling, however, began on 17 January, and continued through 20 January.

-DPR forces attacked Ukrainian positions in the area around Debaltseve on 22 January.
+Russian forces attacked Ukrainian positions in the area around Debaltseve on 22 January.
 Heavy shelling continued into the next day, while Ukrainian forces continued to hold their positions in the city.
 An empty school building was hit by a shell during the fighting.
 In retaliation, Ukrainian forces began an artillery barrage on separatist positions outside the city.
 On the following day, the DPR vowed to retake Debaltseve, which was surrounded by DPR and LPR-controlled territory on three sides.
-According to a report on 24 January, a Ukrainian checkpoint near the city came under direct attack by DPR rebels.
-DPR forces attacked another Ukrainian checkpoint near Debaltseve on 25 January, but the attack was repelled.
+According to a report on 24 January, a Ukrainian checkpoint near the city came under direct attack by Russian forces.
+Russian forces attacked another Ukrainian checkpoint near Debaltseve on 25 January, but the attack was repelled.
 On the next day, such attacks continued, with heavy fighting taking place all around Debaltseve.
-A resident of the city told Reuters that Debaltseve had been almost completely surrounded by separatist insurgents, but that Ukrainian forces had managed to hold on despite constant attacks.
+A resident of the city told Reuters that Debaltseve had been almost completely surrounded by Russian forces, but that Ukrainian forces had managed to hold on despite constant attacks.